-Nick (korevaar@math.utah.edu) and Sarah (kitchen@math.utah.edu) should receive your work by 5:00 p.m. on Friday July 15.
-Each group should send a single email, with attachments for parts (1)-(4) above.
+Nick (korevaar@math.utah.edu) and Erin (erin@math.utah.edu) should receive your work on Thursday July 13, before midnight.
+Each group should send a single email, with attachments for parts

+(1)-(4) above.
 For parts (1), (2), (3) above, send ".mws" attachments with the output removed - we will regenerate everything from your commands, by executing your worksheets.
 (For the fractal work we will first load the procedures in "Lpictures.mws.").
 Make sure this process will work with your files, before you send them!
-For part (4) you may use your favorite word processor, e.g. M.S.
+For part (4), and possibly for the explanation part of (1) you may use your favorite word processor, e.g. M.S.
 Word.
 Have fun!